-1. Determine the root cause of the supplier's unwillingness to cooperate

-2. Determine if there is a way to obtain information that protects the suppliers' sensitivities but still achieves the BP's information requirements
+- 1. Determine the root cause of the supplier's unwillingness to cooperate - 2.
+Determine if there is a way to obtain information that protects the suppliers' sensitivities but still achieves the BP's information requirements - 3.
+If the supplier and the BP cannot come to a mutual agreement on required information the BP may: - Withhold the supplier's deliveries to the BP's facilities - Non-renewal of purchase agreements upon expiry - Termination of the purchase agreement - Removal from consideration on future purchases

-3. If the supplier and the BP cannot come to a mutual agreement or required information the BP may: Withhold the supplier's deliveries to the BP's facilities Non-renewal of purchase agreements upon expiry Termination of the purchase agreement n - Non-renewal of purchase agreements upon expiry - Termination of the purchase agreement - Removal from consideration on future purchases The information provided by the secondary suppliers are reviewed ann and verified by third party auditors to ensure they are complete and correct.
-The annual information collection and verification exercise rev the mitigations effectiveness.
-Any deficiencies are uncovered, and new methodologies are developed to close any uncovered gaps. ews Country: Canada Specified risk indicator: 2.1.3 The BP has implemented appropriate control systems and proceed for verifying that feedstock is not sourced from forests converted to production plantation forest or non-forest lands after January 2008. ures Specific risk description: Scale of Assessment: Uncertified: Crown Land, Private Managed Fore Land, Other Private Land st Context: ion The intent of this indicator is to reduce incentives for extensive converse of natural forest.
-The National Deforestation Monitoring System (NDMS provides the following definitions that are applicable to the assessment this indicator: 6) of natural forest.
-The National Deforestation Monitoring System (NDMS provides the following definitions that are applicable to the assessment S) ∶of of natural forest.
-The National Deforestation Monitoring System (NDMS provides the following definitions that are applicable to the assessment this indicator: • Deforestation - The direct human-induced conversion of forested lar S) ∶of d to re of natural forest.
-The National Deforestation Monitoring System (NDMS provides the following definitions that are applicable to the assessment this indicator: • Deforestation - The direct human-induced conversion of forested lar non forested land use. • Forest - A minimum area of land of 1 ha with tree crown cover of mo than25%, and with trees having the potential to reach a minimum heigh 6) c of d to re nt of as a hat a vith es production plantations in BC since 2008.Treed areas that are predominantly under agricultural or urban land use are not forest.
+The information provided by the secondary suppliers are reviewed annually and verified by third party auditors to ensure they are complete and correct.
+The annual information collection and verification exercise reviews the mitigations effectiveness.
+Any deficiencies are uncovered, and new methodologies are developed to close any uncovered gaps.

+Country : Canada

+2.1.3 The BP has implemented appropriate control systems and procedures for verifying that feedstock is not sourced from forests converted to production plantation forest or non-forest lands after January 2008.

+Scale of Assessment: Uncertified: Crown Land, Private Managed Forest Land, Other Private Land

+Context

+The intent of this indicator is to reduce incentives for extensive conversion of natural forest.
+The National Deforestation Monitoring System (NDMS) provides the following definitions that are applicable to the assessment of this indicator:

+- Deforestation The direct human-induced conversion of forested land to non forested land use. - Forest A minimum area of land of 1 ha with tree crown cover of more than 25%, and with trees having the potential to reach a minimum height of 5 m at maturity in situ.

+Young natural stands and all plantations that have yet to reach a crown density of 25% or tree height of 5 m are included, as are areas that normally form part of the forest area which are temporarily un-stocked as a result of human intervention such as harvesting or natural causes but that are expected to revert to forest.
+The definition of deforestation encompasses permanent conversion of natural forest to non-forest as a result of any anthropogenic-caused change in land use.
+SBP concurs with NDMS and the Forest Stewardship Council that forest roads do not contribute to conversion and therefore such roads are ignored in the assessment of this indicator (see Indicator 2.2.2 - Soils which addresses permanent access structures (i.e. roads)).
+The SBP Standard describes production plantation forests as "forests of exotic species ... that are subject to intensive stand management, are fast growing, and are subject to short rotations".
+There has been very little conversion of forest to production plantations in BC since 2008.
+Treed areas that are predominantly under agricultural or urban land use are not forest.
 Area of forest, therefore, is not the same as area of tree cover.
 Consequently, area of forest is not easily mapped using satellite imagery.
 Because the scale and rate of conversion in a region depends on local factors, the assessment of this indicator considers the provincial rate of deforestation, the economic drivers of deforestation and the cumulative impacts of deforestation caused by activities of all sectors.